ZuoXinyue/PAT-Agent/Appendix/Interface_Screenshots/README.md

+### Interface Screenshots

-Some screenshots of our PAT-Agent web interface is provided in this folder.
+Some screenshots of our PAT-Agent web interface are provided in this folder.